demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/NomnomAB-RollingGiant/README.md

 - `AiType` - Type of AI the Rolling Giant uses
   - Putting multiple will randomly choose between them each time you land on a moon
   - Coilhead - Move when the player is not looking at it
-  - MoveWhenLooking - Move when the player is looking at it
+  - InverseCoilhead - Move when the player is looking at it
   - RandomlyMoveWhileLooking - Randomly move while the player is looking at it
     - `WaitTimeMin` - The minimum duration in seconds that the Rolling Giant waits before moving again
     - `WaitTimeMax` - The maximum duration in seconds that the Rolling Giant waits before moving again